Accreditation Process & Standards

 Standards

-The National Christian School Association upholds eight core accreditation standards.
+The National Christian School Association upholds seven core accreditation standards.
 Full standards can be found in the Accreditation Manual.

 Have questions about the accreditation process?